 Did you receive stock options from your Canadian employer?
-If yes, this article is for you.
-In this short write-up, I explain how the “Taxation of Stock Options for Employees in Canada” directly affects you.
+If yes, then it’s highly recommended that you go over the points in this article.
+In this article, I explain how the “Taxation of Stock Options for Employees in Canada” directly affects you.

 What is a stock option?

-Stock options or employee stock options is an option in which the employer gives an employee the right to buy shares in the company in which they work usually at a discounted price specified by the employer.
-There are different types of stock options that can be issued to employees, more information can be found at the Canada Revenue Agency website.
+An employee stock option is an arrangement where the employer gives an employee the right to buy shares in the company in which they work usually at a discounted price specified by the employer.
+There are different types of stock options that can be issued to employees – more information can be found on the Canada Revenue Agency’s website.

-First, we’ll cover CCPCs (Canadian Controlled Private Corporations), and then public companies.
-This is because the tax rules are different.
-For those of you who don’t know, a CCPC, or Canadian Controlled Private Corporation, is a company that’s incorporated in Canada, whose shares are owned by Canadian residents, and it’s not listed on a stock exchange like the New York Stock Exchange or the Toronto Stock Exchange.
+A CCPC is a company that’s incorporated in Canada, whose shares are owned by Canadian residents.
+By definition, a CCPC is a ‘private company’ and is therefore not listed on a public stock exchange like the New York Stock Exchange or the Toronto Stock Exchange.

-- You have held the shares for at least two years after you have exercised them
+- You have held the shares for at least two years after you have purchased them

 - The exercise price is at least equal to the fair market value of the shares when they were granted to you

-Let’s assume you work for Coca Cola Canada and the fair market value of the shares today is at $30.
-According to the option agreement, you can exercise or buy the shares for $10.
-Therefore, the employment benefit that will be included in your income at the time of exercise is $20.
-Here’s a quick piece of advice – please don’t hold on to the shares for too long because if the price of the stock drops, let’s say, in a worst case scenario to $0, you’re still on the hook for the tax on the employment benefit.
+Let’s assume you work for Coca-Cola Canada and the fair market value of the shares today is $30 / share.
+According to the option agreement, you can exercise or buy the shares for $10 / share.
+Therefore, the taxable benefit that will be included in your income at the time of exercise is $20 / share.